Mickyreegs/CPS/README.md

 ![CPS Info section giving info on the school and classes](image-3.png)

 ## The Drum Classes Page
+This page displays the classes and times that certain drum styles are taught during the week.
+The overlay text continues on this page with a new drummwer quote.
+Users get an idea of the schedule, but also of each individual drum style thanks for short descriptions and audio.
+The audio enables the use of controls, and the track is initially muted.
+The background is split between screen sizes.
+An image of an orange drum kit is used for smaller devices, but this is switched to a red kit in a studio for devices of 768px and above.
+This was due to the fact that the smaller image was stretching too much and did not look as good on larger screens.

 ## The Contact Page
+The Contact page encourages users to get in touch with the school and to choose their preferred drum style for specialisation.
+These are listed as radio buttons on the form.
+Below the form, there are 4 further boxes with contact info - Address, Phone, Opening Hours, and Supplies.
+The Supplies box has a link to the Thomann website, specifically their drum page.
+The overlay text continues on this page with a new drummwer quote.
+The background of a snare drum with drum sticks completes the page.

 ## Testing
+### HMTL Testing

 ## Deployment

+## Known Bugs

 ## Credits